Class struggle: Coriolanus

-The patrician Coriolanus, whose life William Shakespeare would later depict in the tragic play Coriolanus, fought on the other side of the class war, for the patricians and against the plebs.
-When grain arrived to relieve a serious shortage in the city of Rome, the plebs made it known that they felt it ought to be divided amongst them as a gift, but Coriolanus stood up in the Senate against this idea on the grounds that it would empower the plebs at the expense of the patricians.
+The patrician Coriolanus, whose life Shakespeare depicted in the play Coriolanus, fought for his class and against the plebeians.
+The play includes the language of class conflict.
+In the opening scene, a mob of angry plebeians gathers in Rome to denounce Coriolanus as the "chief enemy to the people", with the leader of the mob speaking out against Roman patricians:

-This decision would eventually contribute to Coriolanus's undoing when he was impeached following a trial by the tribunes of the plebs.
-Montesquieu recounts how Coriolanus castigated the tribunes for trying a patrician, when in his mind no one but a consul had that right, although a law had been passed stipulating that all appeals affecting the life of a citizen had to be brought before the plebs.

-In the first scene of Shakespeare's Coriolanus, a crowd of angry plebs gathers in Rome to denounce Coriolanus as the "chief enemy to the people" and "a very dog to the commonalty" while the leader of the mob speaks out against the patricians thusly:

 They ne'er cared for us yet: suffer us to famish, and their store-houses crammed with grain; make edicts for usury, to support usurers; repeal daily any wholesome act established against the rich, and provide more piercing statutes daily, to chain up and restrain the poor.
 If the wars eat us not up, they will; and there's all the love they bear us.

+Plutarch writes that when grain arrived to relieve a serious shortage in Rome, the plebeians said it should be divided amongst them as a gift, but Coriolanus stood up in the Senate against this idea on the grounds that it would empower the plebeians at the expense of the patricians.
+This decision would eventually contribute to Coriolanus's undoing when he was impeached following a trial by the tribunes of the plebs.
+Montesquieu recounts how Coriolanus castigated the tribunes for trying a patrician, when in his mind no one but a consul had that right, although a law had been passed stipulating that all appeals affecting the life of a citizen had to be brought before the plebeians.